-23. U. T. Health Science Center - Houston: Recommendation to Accept Pledge to Establish the Robert Greer Professorship in the Biomedical Sciences and Eligibility for Matching Funds Under the Texas Eminent Scholars Program. --

-The Office of the Chancellor concurs with President Bulger's recommendation to accept a \$100,000 pledge, payable over the next two years, from the President's Development Fund to establish the Robert Greer Professorship in the Biomedical Sciences at the U. T. Health Science Center - Houston.
+23. U. T. Health Science Center - Houston: Acceptance of Pledge from the President's Development Fund and Establishment of the Robert Greer Professorship in the Biomedical Sciences.--The Board accepted a \$100,000 pledge, payable over the next two years, from the President's Development Fund and established the Robert Greer Professorship in the Biomedical Sciences at The University of Texas Health Science Center at Houston.